-Tips for Choosing Employers
+Tips for Choosing the Best Employer

 When considering employers, determine whether the internal culture appears to mesh with your own preferences.
 If you are ambitious and eager to advance, here a few things to assess, to gauge your opportunities for promotion.
 Keep in mind that employers often make false or deliberately misleading assertions to attract job applicants.